sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 > NOTE: If you are deploying Sourcegraph with Helm, please refer to the [configuration guide for Helm](helm.md#configuration).

-#### Create an overlay for Sourcegraph
+## Create an overlay for Sourcegraph

-**IMPORTANT NOTE**: Please create your own sets of overlays within the 'overlays' directory and refrain from making changes to the other directories to prevent potential conflicts during future updates and ensure a seamless upgrade process.
+⚠️ **IMPORTANT NOTE**: Please create your own sets of overlays within the [new/overlays](index.md#overlays) directory of your reference repository, and refrain from making changes to the other directories to prevent potential conflicts during future updates and ensure a seamless upgrade process.

 1. Ensure you have met [all the prerequisites](../kustomize/index.md#prerequisites) with your private reference repository available locally
+2. Understand how the [reference repository is structured](index.md#overview), and the correct [configuration-files](index.md#configuration-files) to use: [overlay.config](configure.md#overlay-config) and [frontend.env](configure.md#frontend-env)
-2. Create a duplicate of the `new/overlays/template` folder within the `new/overlays` directory
+3. Create a duplicate of the `new/overlays/template` folder within the `new/overlays` directory
-3. Rename the duplicate to the name of your cluster environment (ex. `prod`, `staging`, `aws`, etc) --this would be the name of your overlay: $OVERLAY_NAME
+4. Rename the duplicate to the name of your cluster environment (ex. `prod`, `staging`, `aws`, etc) --this would be the name of your overlay: $OVERLAY_NAME
-4. Start configuring your overlay accordingly using the instructions below
+5. Start configuring your overlay accordingly using the instructions below

 ---